Home Blog

 • Form P60 (this is the tax summary your employer gives you at the end of each tax year).

-• Form P11D – this will show the taxable value of any contractual benefits.
+• Form P11D – this will show the taxable value of any contractual benefits in kind, such as a company car.

 • Bonus scheme or rules.